f5devcentral/f5xc-site-query/README.md

 ## Overview

-Helper tool get-sites.py queries application objects (HTTP and TCP Load Balancers, Proxys and Origin Pools) per namespace (or all namespaces) and creates a json file with all objects listed per site, virtual site and namespace.
+Helper tool `get-sites.py queries application objects (HTTP and TCP Load Balancers, Proxys and Origin Pools) per namespace (or all namespaces) and creates a json file with all objects listed per site, virtual site and namespace.

-The generated get-sites.json file helps to answer questions like
+The generated json output file helps to answer questions like:

-a) What application objects are assigned to a site or virtual site and in what namespace
+  - What application objects are assigned to a site or virtual site and in what namespace
-b) Who created an application object
+  - Who created an application object
-c) Are there sites that only serve origin pools
+  - Are there sites that only serve origin pools
-d) Are there application objects assigned to non-existent sites
+  - Are there application objects assigned to non-existent sites

-### OS Platform
+### Tested OS Platforms

 | Name            | Status    |
 |-----------------|-----------|